ischemist/project-procrustes/README.md

 The field of retrosynthesis is fragmented.
 1.  **Incompatible Outputs:** AiZynthFinder outputs bipartite graphs; Retro* outputs precursor maps; DirectMultiStep outputs recursive dictionaries.
 Comparing them requires writing bespoke parsers for every paper.
-2.  **Ad-Hoc Metrics:** "Solvability" is often calculated differently across publications, with varying definitions of commercial stock (e.g., using eMolecules screening sets vs. actual buyable catalogs).
+2.  **Ad-Hoc Metrics:** "Solvability" is often calculated differently across publications, with varying definitions of commercial stock (e.g., using made-to-order libraries vs. actual off-the-shelf compounds).
 3.  **Flawed Benchmarks:** The standard PaRoutes n5 dataset is heavily skewed (74% of routes are length 3-4), masking performance failures on complex targets.
 Furthermore, the standard stock definition for PaRoutes creates synthetic "ground truths" that are often physically unobtainable.

 **RetroCast solves this.** It provides a canonical schema, adapters for 10+ models, and a rigorous statistical pipeline to turn retrosynthesis from a qualitative art into a quantitative science.